UCL/rsd-cppcourse/session4/25input.md

 	);
 ```

 It's up to you once you've defined your file format, to fill in the example text for your file format.
+You might find the ability to turn a string into a stream useful in your
+solution.

 The example system
 ------------------